ropensci-archive/reproducibility-guide/sections/collaborationGuide/index.md

   where `username` is _your_ username.

-- You'll now have a local copy of _your version_ of that repository.
+- You'll now have a local copy of _your version_ of that repository called "origin"

 - Add a connection to the original owner's repository and calling it "upstream".